Susan M. DaSilva* and Courtney Keeler Pages 25 - 43 ( 19 )

 Results: The findings suggest a potential association between peer victimization and PTSD, highlighting the need for further research.
 As such, the topic warrants further evaluation and study from researchers, educators, and clinicians.
 The findings also emphasize the need to screen victimized adolescents for symptoms of PTSD, given its potential detrimental effects.

-peer victimization, bullying, posttraumatic stress disorder (PTSD), posttraumatic symptoms, adolescents, teenagers, school-age children, mental illness, trauma.
+Adolescents, bullying, mental illness, peer victimization, posttraumatic stress disorder (PTSD), posttraumatic symptoms, school-age children, teenagers, trauma.